Mouse: Logitech MX310

 Current Cost: $24

-This is another area that we keep looking at each and every update, hoping to see another gaming mouse sink below the $30 threshold.
-Unfortunately, none have taken the plunge, and we're left with the very capable, if aging, Logitech MX310.
-It is a quality unit, but there is also very little in the $25 price range that stacks up, especially when it comes to the extra buttons that gamers find very useful.
-The Logitech MX310 represents a top-end mouse from a previous generation, which is usually a good sign for bargain hunters.
+Along with the hard drive and video card, the mouse is another area we were actively looking to upgrade.
+It's not that the Logitech MX310 isn't a quality unit, but it is getting a bit old, and moving to a more recent model is enticing.
+Unfortunately, there is very little in the sub-$25 price range that stacks up, especially when it comes to the extra buttons that gamers find very useful.
+Therefore, we're keeping the Logitech MX310 in our guide, especially as it represents a top-end mouse from a previous generation - usually a good sign for bargain hunters.
 The MX310 is a value-priced corded model with both USB and PS/2 support, and it features the very capable Logitech MX Optical Engine.

 * The type of mousing surface is the only real point to keep in mind, as some surfaces (such as clear glass) may cause the mouse's optical eye to "jump" if moved quickly.